arh95/RotationHelper/README.md

 This repo is currently integrated with AWS Amplify, and you can access a deployed version of the main branch's latest code here: https://main.d3qbeni7s82jdw.amplifyapp.com

-Explanation of Volleyball Rotations: https://www.ncaa.com/news/volleyball-women/article/2023-07-09/college-volleyball-rotation-explained
+Explanation of Volleyball Rotations: <br/>
+https://www.ncaa.com/news/volleyball-women/article/2023-07-09/college-volleyball-rotation-explained

-Explanation of player positions: https://hoovermetcomplex.com/back-to-basics-volleyball-player-positions/
+Explanation of player positions:<br/>
+https://hoovermetcomplex.com/back-to-basics-volleyball-player-positions/

-Planned Features:
+Planned Features:<br/>
-Styling in line with DCPVL Style Guide (https://tinyurl.com/yc76rcsx) and DCPVL organization website (https://dcpvl.org), both resources developed by Brian Tucker
+Styling in line with DCPVL Style Guide (https://tinyurl.com/yc76rcsx) and DCPVL organization website (https://dcpvl.org), both resources developed by Brian Tucker<br/>
-Serve/Receive Toggle to view the players on court at different moments in time Support for choosing rotation type and providing suggested player type placeholders Automatic toggling between defensive subsititution players and their linked counterparts
+Serve/Receive Toggle to view the players on court at different moments in time<br/>
+Support for choosing rotation type and providing suggested player type placeholders<br/>
+Automatic toggling between defensive subsititution players and their linked counterparts<br/>